curiousmickey/codepath-todo/README.md

 Completed user stories:

- 1) Required: User can view a list of Todo items
+ 1) Required: User can view a list of Todo items <br>
  2) Required: User can add an item
  3) Required: User can edit an item by clicking it.
-Edited item on edit screen can be updated
+Edited item on edit screen can be updated <br>
  4) Required: User can remove an item by long clicking it.

  5) Optional: Developed the app in two versions using File persistence and SQLite database persistence